Up to 50% off sofas & mattresses — limited‑time deals.

 Urine smell

-Urine odor is different because the residue sits inside the fabric and fill, especially in foam.
-A deodorizing powder can help at the end, but it is not the first step.
+Urine odor is different because residue can sit below the surface, especially in foam and memory foam mattresses.
+A deodorizing powder can help at the end, but it should not be the first step.

 Fresh urine

 Blot immediately with towels or paper towels.
 Do not rub, because rubbing pushes liquid deeper into the mattress.
-Then lightly treat the area with a simple cleaning solution, blot again, and let the area dry before using baking soda to pull out remaining moisture and odor.
+Then spot-clean lightly, blot again, and let the area dry before using baking soda to pull out remaining moisture and odor.

 Older urine or pet urine